Skip to content

 Credit: Old Town Brewing

-From there, it’s up to your imagination, though it’s easy to picture gambling dens, criminals dropping through a hidden trapdoor to dodge the law and more illicit deeds.
+From there, it’s up to your imagination, though it’s easy to picture gambling dens, criminals dropping through a hidden trapdoor to dodge the law, and more illicit deeds.
+After your tour, which includes a beer tasting and a local pint (including options for gluten-free cider), grab a slice of pizza upstairs at Old Town Pizza & Brewing.
+(You may find yourself seated next to the venue’s resident ghost, “Nina.”)

 Exploring the Neighborhood

-True or not, touring the tunnels makes for a great story — and they’re an even better starting point for exploring the Old Town Chinatown neighborhood and learning more about Portland history.
+True or not, touring the tunnels makes for a great story — and a great starting point for exploring the Old Town Chinatown neighborhood and learning more about Portland history.

 Explore Portland With Near Me Now

-The Haunted Shanghai Tunnel Tour is only a block away from Lan Su Chinese Garden, an authentic Ming Dynasty-style garden built by Suzhou artisans, and it’s just across the street from the legendary drag institution, Darcelle XV Showplace.
+The Haunted Shanghai Tunnel Tour is only a block away from Lan Su Chinese Garden, an authentic Ming Dynasty-style garden built by Suzhou artisans.
+From there, it’s just a cross-walk to the legendary drag institution, Darcelle XV Showplace.
 Two blocks to the east, the Japanese American Historical Plaza overlooks the Willamette River.

 Halloween, History, Tours & Itineraries, Weird